stakater/developer-handbook/content/architecture/object-calisthenics.md

 Object Calisthenics has been introduced the first time by Jeff Bay.
 Object Calisthenics outlines 9 basic rules to apply when writing code.

 Object Calisthenics are programming exercises, formalized as a set of 9 rules invented by Jeff Bay in his book The ThoughtWorks Anthology.
 The word Object is related to Object Oriented Programming.
-The word Calisthenics is derived from greek, and means exercises under the context of gymnastics.
+The word Calisthenics is derived from Greek, and means exercises under the context of gymnastics.
 By trying to follow these rules as much as possible, you will naturally change how you write code.
 It doesn’t mean you have to follow all these rules, all the time.
 Find your balance with these rules, use some of them only if you feel comfortable with them.

 The idea of Object Calisthenics is that the high-level concepts and principles of good object-oriented programming can be distilled into low-level rules to follow.